3top1a/alkoholiq/README.md

 print("Hello ")
 print(input_array)
 print("!\n")
+// Printf is used for printing strings and numbers in decimal
+// This prints `c`
+print(c)
+// This prints `99`
+printf(c)

 // Raw Brainfuck
 // This should only be used in the standard library, e.g. input(), not in user code
-// If this project succeeds it's ultimate goal, basm will be the only function from the compiler except math,
+// If this project succeeds it's ultimate goal, basm will be the only function from
-// and all other functions will be written in alkoholiq basm("<>+-")
+// the compiler except math, and all other functions will be written in alkoholiq basm("<>+-")

 // Iterators work like in Rust for ch in input_array {
 	// Indents are 8 wide tabs
-	print(ch);
-	print('\n');
+	printf(ch);
+	printf('\n');
 }

 // Example foobar implementation